breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |:---:|:---:|
 |<center><img align="center" width="80%" src="../images/tree_syntax.svg"/></center>|<center><img align="center" width="75%" src="../images/tree_peach.png"/></center>|

 While syntax trees can be interpreted computationally, they do not actually perform computation unless evaluated.
-To (partially) evaluate a syntax tree, we will now to introduce some pattern matching rules.
+To (partially) evaluate a syntax tree, we will now introduce some pattern matching rules.
 Instead of just allowing terminals to occur on the right-hand side of a production, suppose we also allow terminals on the left, and applying a rule can shrink a string in our language.
 Here, we use capital letters on the same line to indicate an exact match, e.g. a rule `U + V → V + U` would replace `x + y` with `y + x`:

 ```
                                          E + E → +E